cbaggers/temporal-functions/README.md

 temporal-functions
 ==================

-Rewrite of the tempral function code from cepl.
+Rewrite of the temporal function code from cepl.

 Adds tlambda, tdefun & tdefvar along with a pile of related funcs and macros